regoclint/prac/Notes.md

     If there is a cache miss, read from db and update all caches LRU
     Create replicas so load is uniformly distributed and no SPF
+- DB NoSQL is better because millions of records and only 2 tables URL and User.
+CH based on the uniqueid for partitioning
  - Purging
     When expired link is accessed delete it and make it reusable Can run cleanup tasks during low traffic.
     Could store id and expiration time in another table Cleanup should be another micro-service
  - HTTP 302 to redirect and 404 not found

+Patebin
+- Same like URL shortening except read requests are lower and Object storage S3 is used
+- Why S3, why not S3 and CLOB.
+S3 is automatically scallable

 Maximus (upload and download)